kekuchan/swarmbject/docs/std/fs/GUI.md

 	static void onSelect(
 		std::ApplicationInstance aexcl app,
 		std::str::DString* path){
-		/*The path is "/tut/Year.md"
+		/*The path is "tmp://tut/Year.md"
-			if that was selected.*/
+			if that was selected, assuming
+			that "tmp://" already exists.*/
 	}
 }
 ```

 # Software license

-Copyright (c) 2021 SWARMBJECT contributors
+Copyright (c) 2021, 2025 SWARMBJECT contributors

 Redistribution and use in source and binary forms,
 with or without modification, are permitted